1. Understanding Title Insurance in Mexico

 The title insurance policies we recommend are from United States title companies and you would enter into a private contract with them in the United States.
 This means that all disputes are resolved in the United States court system.

-In an insurance industry article, Robert Calamari, wrote: "Responding to customer requests, title companies active in the commercial field have all moved forward on the international front.
+In an insurance industry article, Robert Calamari wrote: "Responding to customer requests, title companies active in the commercial field have all moved forward on the international front.
 Some have sought to actually expand operations and establish a local presence in certain foreign jurisdictions.
-Others have developed an ALTA - like product that can be used in any foreign jurisdiction that meets the company's qualifications.
+Others have developed an ALTA - like a product that can be used in any foreign jurisdiction that meets the company's qualifications.
 This type of product, as used by our companies, keeps the policy solely in the United States.
 It is a contract of insurance between the insured and insurer.
 Despite the foreign territory, all litigation regarding coverage is determined in the United States in courts that are familiar with title insurance law".